ezios/teams-call-records-api/README.md

 Sample project to collect the Microsoft Teams Call Records data.

-The offical Microsoft documentation about the Call Records API can be found here:
+The official Microsoft documentation about the Call Records API can be found here:
 [Working with the call records API in Microsoft Graph](https://docs.microsoft.com/en-us/graph/api/resources/callrecords-api-overview?view=graph-rest-1.0)

-> :warning: **This is not an offical solution by Microsoft**.
-This **example** should demonstrate an potential process on how to collect Microsoft Teams call records data using Graph API and Azure ressources.
+> :warning: **This is NOT an official solution by Microsoft**.
+This **example** should demonstrate an potential process on how to collect Microsoft Teams call records data using Graph API and Azure resources.

 ## Table of Contents